Change in Stakeholder/Director/Partner

 What is the Residency requirement for a Director ?

-There is nothing in the Companies Act, 2013 that prohibits the appointment of any person who is a foreigner or NRI as a Director of a Company.
-However, Section 149(3) provides that every company shall have at least one Director who has stayed in India for a total period of not less than one hundred and eighty-two days in the previous calendar year.
+Absolutely nothing is mentioned in the Companies Act, 2013 that prohibits any foreigner or NRI as a Director of a Company.
+However, Section 149(3) provides that.
+There is no residency requirement mentioned, but every company shall have at least one director who has stayed in India for a total period of not less than one hundred and eighty-two days in the previous calendar year.

 A company is empowered to remove its directors before the expiry of their term, the powers of which is vested with the shareholders.
 This article deals with the process of removal of directors in a company.
 Non-compliance with any of the stipulated processes can make the decision void, if appealed in a court.